kkmcgg/numfu/README.md

 # Numfu: The Numeric Way of the Flow

-Master the Matrix -  Combos, Moves, and Stances for Numpy
+Master of the Matrix -  Combos, Moves, and Stances for Numpy

 ## 📦 Installation